Neighbors: Stories from Anchorage’s Pandemic Years

-Neighbors: Stories from Anchorage’s Pandemic Years is a collaboration between the Anchorage Museum and the Anchorage Daily News to collect and reflect the experiences of Anchorage residents during the last two years of the COVID-19 pandemic, telling the human story of what we’ve been through and envisioning together what the future might look like.
+Neighbors: Stories from Anchorage’s Pandemic Years was a collaboration between the Anchorage Museum and the Anchorage Daily News to collect and reflect the experiences of Anchorage residents during the COVID-19 pandemic, telling the human story of what we’ve went through and envisioning together what the future might look like.

-Together with our community, we’ll examine the ways the pandemic has changed us -- what we’ve lost, how we’ve struggled, what we’ve learned, and how we’ve adapted.
-We’ll find shared experiences, spotlight innovation and open pathways for empathy, connection, and healing.
+Together with our community, we examined the ways the pandemic had changed us -- what we lost, how we struggled, what we learned, and how we adapted.

-This project is facilitated by Anchorage Museum Writer-in-Residence Julia O’Malley, who will conduct interviews with individuals, gather feedback through surveys, and lead community journaling and writing workshops.
-O’Malley will use these opportunities of community sharing to tell our city’s collective pandemic story, which she’ll write in a series of articles published by Anchorage Daily News.
+This project was facilitated by Anchorage Museum former writer-in-residence Julia O’Malley, who conducted interviews with individuals, gathered feedback through surveys, and led community journaling and writing workshops.
 Funding for this project was provided in part by the Alaska Center for Excellence in Journalism.

 About Julia O'Malley

 Julia O’Malley, a third-generation Alaskan, is a journalist, teacher, and editor who lives in Anchorage.
 Her work over the last two decades has explored Alaska’s politics, culture, climate, and food.
 Her writing has appeared in The New York Times, The Nation and The Washington Post, among other publications.
 She has served as the Atwood Chair of Journalism at the University of Alaska Anchorage.
 She got her start as a reporter and columnist at the Anchorage Daily News.